Infertility

 Ovulation disorders

-A delicate balance of sex hormones (oestrogen, progesterone, luteinizing hormone, follicle stimulating hormone) is required for the timely growth and release of the egg from the ovary (ovulation).
+A delicate balance of sex hormones (estrogen, progesterone, luteinizing hormone, follicle-stimulating hormone) is required for the timely growth and release of the egg from the ovary (ovulation).

 Hormone imbalances can cause ovulation disorders in women and are the most common cause of infertility in women.